DigitalPublishingToolkit/NN09/md/10Rules.md

 range of unknown, surprising, intellectually and ideologically challenging realities, making it almost impossible *not* to expand your horizon at least once a week.
-In fact, today, a much greater variety of thought is accessible than ever possible in the old media world (which itself has only ever served as a filter bubble – the filter bubble of the mainstream), and we can make far more autonomous decisions about it.
+In fact, today, a much greater variety of thought is accessible than ever was possible in the old media world (which itself has only ever served as a filter bubble – the filter bubble of the mainstream), and we can make far more autonomous decisions about it.